richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 ## Fundamentals

-1. **"Execution Plan"**: read estimated and actual plans to understand how SQL Server breaks down your queries
+1. **Basics**: Leverage SQL Server’s built‑in diagnostics to understand how queries are processed—comparing estimated vs. actual execution plans and observing real‑time execution progress

-2. **"Live Query Statistics"**: monitor queries as they run to catch slow or blocked operations in real time
+2. **Database Configuration**: Adjust database‑level options to influence how queries are compiled, cached, and parameterized, and how statistics are maintained—ensuring stable, efficient execution plans

-3. **Logic Optimization**: rewrite queries for set‑based processing, eliminate unnecessary work, and leverage indexes
+3. **Query Store Usage**: Capture, compare and pin execution plans over time to detect regressions and enforce stability

-4. **Query‑Level Hints**: use hints to guide the optimizer when you need more control
+4. **Logic Optimization**: Refine your query structure to operate on whole data sets, eliminate redundant work, and express filters in a way that lets the optimizer choose the most efficient execution path

-5. **Query Store**: collect and compare execution plans over time to prevent regressions
+5. **Query‑Level Hints**: Use targeted hints to nudge the optimizer when its default plan isn’t ideal—overriding join strategies, index choices, parallel execution, plan caching, or locking behavior

 <!-- ------------------------- ------------------------- -->
 <!-- ------------------------- ------------------------- -->